lewagon/dotfiles/04-Front-End/02-CSS-components/03-Landing-page/README.md

 ## Find inspiration

-Don't blindly jump into coding, the first thing a frontend developer as to do is find inspiration!
+Don't blindly jump into coding, the first thing a frontend developer has to do is find inspiration!
 You're not stealing here, but looking online at what works to reproduce a nice user experience.

 ⚠️ **Never start coding a page without knowing how it will look!**